setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/index.md

 1. What can be delivered in the Increment resulting8 from the upcoming Sprint?
 2. How will the work needed to deliver the Increment be achieved?
+   * No more, no less (agreement or like contract).
+   * Shortest bath to implementation.

 ### Daily Scrum